Sleep Apnea Risk Factors: Are You at Risk?

 Most People With Sleep Apnea Don't Know They Have It

-The good news: several well-studied risk factors can help predict whether you're likely to have OSA.
+The good news: several well-studied risk factors can help predict whether you are likely to have OSA.
 The STOP-BANG questionnaire organizes eight of these factors into a quick screening tool used by sleep clinicians worldwide.
+Beyond STOP-BANG, several additional risk factors covered later in this article (family history, smoking, nasal congestion, endocrine disorders, certain ethnic backgrounds) also matter and deserve a place in any honest self-assessment.

 The Eight STOP-BANG Risk Factors